demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Owen3H-IntroTweaks/README.md

 - Unless disabled, IntroTweaks aligns the menu buttons by default which other mods may not respect if they implement their own buttons.

 ## Changelog
+### v1.4.6
+- Implemented new config option `bAutoStartGame` which will automatically pull the lever.
+You can find this in the **Miscellaneous** section.
+- Addressed occasional (but harmless) errors being logged by editing the menu elements too early.
+- Defaulted `bAutoSelectMode` to `OFF` so it's opt-in rather than opt-out.
+- Improved compatibility with **LethalLevelLoader** by loading the scene asynchronously if found.
+    > This is the shittiest "solution" and should be addressed further by LLL.

 ### v1.4.5
 - Fixed issue where `bAutoSelectHost` would cause a black screen to be shown, softlocking the menu.
 - Fixed issue where the **MoreCompany** cosmetics button could not be clicked when `bFixMenuCanvas` was false.